go through menopause naturally

 As stressors pile up, chronic inflammation piles up.

-Chronic inflammation means your body is in high alert or fight-or-flight mode.
+Chronic inflammation means your body is in fight-or-flight or survival mode.

 And the end result is that there’s very little left for everything else.

-That’s why you experience everything from low libido and vaginal dryness, to irritability, dry skin and weight gain.
+That’s why you end up experiencing a wide array of symptoms, from low libido and vaginal dryness, to irritability, dry skin and weight gain.

 So, we covered a lot in this section!